tomwolfe/metamorphic-core/README.md

 For a streamlined, AI-driven development experience with minimal manual prompting, you can use the **"Markdown-Only Automation" workflow**.
 This workflow leverages the "Ideal Self-Driving Prompt" and augmented `.md` documentation to guide an LLM to autonomously drive development tasks. **With the completion of Phase 1.5, the system now includes a command-line interface for improved automation and testing.
 The core of the automation is dependent on both stage 1 and stage 2, which involves well-defined and actionable steps.**

+**(Currently, the workflow requires manually copying and pasting prompts to a Coder LLM.
+The *intended future state* is direct, automated interaction with the Coder LLM, which will streamline the process.)**

 **Quickstart Steps:**

 1.  **Prepare your `ROADMAP.json` and codebase text** as described in the [Full Guide](docs/workflows/markdown_automation.md).
 The roadmap is now managed in `ROADMAP.json`, not `ROADMAP.md`.